Review: Finnair Business Class A350 XWB (HEL-LHR) – Part 1

 The Finnair Airbus A350 XWB Trip

-When I started this review it was only meant to be a single blog entry but, as I was typing, it became obvious that it would be way too long for a single post.
+When I started this review it was only meant to be a single article, but as I was typing, it became obvious that it would be way too long for a single post.
 So I’ve divided it up:

 • Part 1 – Seeing the plane, Pre-Boarding/Boarding & Cabin/Seat